uclahs-cds/pipeline-call-mtSNV/README.md

 ## Inputs

 ### input.csv
-This input CSV requires 4 arguments in 'single' mode, 6 in 'paired'.
-See provided [template](./input/input.csv).
+This input YAML requires 4 arguments in 'single' mode, 6 in 'paired', and must comply with the format in the provided [template](./input/template.csv).

->The input CSV must have all columns below and in the same order.
-Input are aligned BAM files.
 #### Single Mode

 | Field | Type | Description |